gretapoc/COVID-19-Analysis/README.md

 Our dataset, sourced from [Our World in Data](https://ourworldindata.org/covid-deaths), contains valuable information on the impact of Covid-19 across the world.
 To make it more manageable, we have split the dataset into two CSV files.

 The first file, [covid_deaths.csv](https://github.com/gretapoc/COVID-19-Analysis/blob/main/covid_deaths.csv), provides indicators on Covid-19 cases worldwide from January 3, 2020 to January 3, 2022.

-It contains 184 819 observations and 11 variables.
+The file contains 184 819 observations and 11 variables.

 | Variable	 | Description |
 | ------- | ----------- |